Corpse road: Corpse candles and other related phenomena

 A corpse candle or light is a flame or ball of light, often blue, that is seen to travel just above the ground on the route from the cemetery to the dying person's house and back again, and is particularly associated with Wales.
 A corpse fire is very similar as the name comes from lights appearing specifically within graveyards where it was believed the lights were an omen of death or coming tragedy and would mark the route of a future funeral, from the victim's house to the graveyard, where it would vanish into the ground at the site of the burial.
 The appearance was often said to be on the night before a death.

 Among European rural people, especially in Gaelic, Slavic, and Germanic folklore, the will-o'-the-wisps are held to be mischievous spirits of the dead or other supernatural beings attempting to lead travellers astray (compare Puck).
 Sometimes they are believed to be the spirits of unbaptized or stillborn children, flitting between heaven and hell.
 Other names are Jack O' Lantern, or Joan of the Wad, Jenny Burn-tail, Kitty wi' the Whisp, or Spunkie.

-Anybody seeing this phenomenon might merely have been seeing, without knowing, a luminescent barn owl, at least in some instances.
-Much anecdotal evidence supports the fact that barn owls have a luminescence which may be due to fungal bioluminescence (foxfire).
+Anybody seeing this phenomenon might merely have been seeing, without knowing, fungal bioluminescence (foxfire).
 It is also possible those who have observed corpse candles may have been witnessing the effect of methane gases produced by decomposing organic material found in swamps, marshlands, and bogs.